-Progressive: An Interquel to the Aincrad arc released on 2013.
+Progressive: An Interquel to the Aincrad arc, released in 2013.
 It reboots some of the events of the original novel while expanding the world and characters.
-The first chapter of the novel, Aria in the Starless Night, which describes the moment Kirito and Asuna meet for the first time, was included in the anime, even before the novel was published.
+The first chapter of the novel, Aria in the Starless Night, which describes the moment Kirito and Asuna meet for the first time, was included in the anime even before the novel was published.

-Phantom Bullet: An arc set in a game called "Gun Gale Online", a MMO that focuses on guns and shooting instead of swordplay.
-When a mysterious assassin called "Death Gun" starts to murder players at the same time he kills their virtual avatars, Kirito is called upon to enter the game and solve the mystery.
+Phantom Bullet: An arc set in a game called "Gun Gale Online," an MMO that focuses on guns and shooting instead of swordplay and magic.
+When a mysterious assassin called "Death Gun" seems to be murdering players by killing their virtual avatars, Kirito is called upon to enter the game and solve the mystery.

 Mother's Rosario: Set after the the Phanton Bullet and Caliber arc, this one has the particularity that the main character is actually Asuna, instead of Kirito.
-While playing ALO, Asuna encounters a mysterious swordswoman named Yuki whose combat skill is said to surpass even Kirito.
-She is recruited to help Yuki and her guild, the "Sleeping Knights", achieve the feat of soloing one of Aincrad's fearsome floor bosses, an achievement that would immortalise their names on the Monument of Swordsmen.
+While playing ALO, Asuna encounters a mysterious swordswoman named Yuuki whose combat skill is said to surpass even Kirito's.
+She is recruited to help Yuuki and her guild, the "Sleeping Knights," achieve the feat of soloing one of Aincrad's fearsome floor bosses, an achievement that would immortalise their names on the Monument of Swordsmen.

 Project Alicization: Kirito awakens in an unfamiliar virtual world (called "Underworld") with no memories of how he got there.
 He must venture to discover the secrets behind this world and why he has been trapped within it, all while questioning whether he is the real Kirito or merely an Artificial Intelligence in his likeness.